JStoch/halma/backend/Database/INFO.md

 	Adjust the names of migration and context accordingly, and then finally run migration.sql manualy on the desired database :)
 	The '-v' flag is useful to see what's going on under the hood.

-- Clearing databases to reload data (id needed) is done by executing:
+- Clearing databases to reload data (if needed) is done by executing:
   .\Purging\purge.sql